nikkNizz/Drawish/README.md

 If there is no selection, the changes are applied to the entire image.
-The effects allow you to reduce the image to grayscale, invert the colors, reduce to rgb (eliminates the minority channels and keeps only the prevalent one), mirror the image, give sepia effect.
+The effects allow you to reduce the image to grayscale, invert the colors, reduce to rgb (eliminates the minority channels and keeps only the prevalent one), mirror the image, give sepia effect, find the outlines of objects.

 #### Sizes
 From the" Sizes->Sizes" menu you can scale or resize the image based on manually entered values.